Önningeby artists' colony: List of the participants

+The colony was active for seven years from 1886 till 1892, and the press actively reported about its life through Uno Godenhjelm.
+The visiting intensity decreased after that, though many artists still visited Önningeby in the beginning of 20th century.
+The colony dispersed at the start of the World War I, when Westerholms left Tomtebo in 1914.

 Museum

 Over the years, the artists were accommodated in Önningeby's spacious farmsteads.
 One of these, the Jonesas farm, was converted into a museum which was opened in 1992 and expanded in 1999.
+The museum collection includes over 400 works.
 It exhibits paintings by a number of those who gathered in the artists colony.
+In 2022, an exhibition, dedicated to the colony artists, was open at the Waldemarsudde art museum in Stockholm.
+It largely consisted of the Önningeby Museum collections.
+A special exhibition dedicated to Ida Gisiko-Spärck, Anna Wengberg and Elin Alfhild Nordlund was organized at the museum in summer of 2023.

 Gallery of paintings

 The gallery presents a selection of paintings by the Önningeby artists.